The Corporate Sleeper

 Invariably, it’s taking control of our day, both professionally and privately, that helps to incorporate a healthy, productive sleep routine.
 Consider a life coach.
 (Great, so now you need to set aside yet another invaluable hour to discuss how to manage your time better.)
 Seriously, getting an outsider’s perspective on your challenging routine can be insightful.
 An experienced coach who knows all the demands of managing a high-pressure job, a relationship and family commitments, will have several tools with which to help you focus and prioritise your health and performance.
 When you’re able to confront challenges and reduce anxiety in private consultation, you will likely reduce the concern of family and friends as well.
 That’s already a big plus with which to get to sleep more peacefully each night.

-It’s a no brainer.
+It’s a no-brainer.
 The mattress you sleep on needs to tick all the high-performance boxes.
 What you expect of yourself every day is what you should expect of your mattress every night.
 Dial•a•Bed is South Africa’s largest branded bed store that offers every conceivable level of comfort and support to ensure you get your hard-earned rest.
 Explore the latest in mattress design, materials and construction at www.dialabed.co.za.
 Then do a personal Sleep Station test at your nearest store.
 Turn your bedroom into that one sanctuary where you really can disconnect and relax.
-And dream on about that next promotion. #SleepForLife
+And dream about that next promotion. #SleepForLife